lmfit/lmfit-py/doc/model.rst

 misses many of the key benefits of lmfit.

-To solve this with lmit we could write a residual function but such a residual function would be fairly simple (essentially, ``data - model``, possibly with some weighting), and we would need to define and use appropriately named parameters.
+To solve this with lmfit we could write a residual function but such a residual function would be fairly simple (essentially, ``data - model``, possibly with some weighting), and we would need to define and use appropriately named parameters.
 Though convenient, it also becomes